 a copy of the post-construction dilapidation report must be provided to the principal certifier and to the relevant adjoining property owner(s).

-In the event that the post construction dilapidation report identifies damage, this is to be made good a the proponent’s cost in consultation with the affected landholders.
+In the event that the post construction dilapidation report identifies damage, this is to be made good at the proponent’s cost in consultation with the affected landholders.

 Reason: To identify any damage to adjoining properties resulting from site work on the development site and to require rectification if so occurring